indico/indico/doc/guides/AdminGuide/AdminGuide.rst

 From here you are able to:

 -
-   Load the plugin types that are installed in the disk.
+   Load the plugin types that are installed within Indico.
 This can be done manually by clicking in *Reload the plugins manually* button or automatically when you enter in the page by activating the checkbox *Reload all plugins every time you open*.